obecto/perper/docs/architecture.md

 ## Perper Fabric

-Perper Fabric is built on top of [Apache Ignite](https://ignite.apache.org/), utilising its data grid, compute grid and clustering capabilities to provide an orchestration layer for agents.
+Perper Fabric is built on top of [Apache Ignite](https://ignite.apache.org/), utilizing its data grid, compute grid and clustering capabilities to provide an orchestration layer for agents.

 Fabric exposes a GRPC interface that complements Ignite's default thin client interface by adding the ability to listen for executions and streams.
 More details about that are available on the [Fabric Protocol](./protocol.md) page.